-And then this whole argument that India is this one giant economic hub that we stand to benefit from is not exactly accurate either.
+nd then this whole argument that India is this one giant economic hub that we stand to benefit from is not exactly accurate either.
 India remains one of the poorest and least developed countries in the world.
 The recent high rates of growth there are limited to a few unproductive sectors of the economy.
+India's IT exports are remarkable (12 billion dollars annually) but are less than those of Singapore's, for example, and are limited to the 'professional services' category, the least creative in the industry.
+India's software exports not only translate into a negligible per capita figure but also - along with the mushrooming offshore call centres - contribute very little to creating the kind of growth needed to lift India out of poverty.

-A Pakistani economist, Dr. Pervaiz Nazir, has summed this up by writing: "In general terms, Pakistan produces what India produces; what Pakistan doesn't produce, India doesn't produce either.
+A Pakistani economist, Dr Pervaiz Nazir, has summed this up by writing: "In general terms, Pakistan produces what India produces; what Pakistan doesn't produce, India doesn't produce either.
 The Indian idea that it can be the industrial-economic hub around which Pakistan ought to orbit is entirely misplaced.
 There is little that Pakistan can learn from India.
-It is therefore perplexing that many Pakistanis have internalized this Indian self-image.
+It is therefore perplexing that many Pakistanis have internalised this Indian selfgoing peace talks.

-Absolute normal relations between Pakistan and India based on sovereign equality should be a long-term expectation, requiring a few decades at least, and not an immediate result. of the ongoing peace talks.
-A more immediate result of the talks, however, - and again, once Kashmir is resolved - should be a cold peace, with regulated, formal, and unexaggerated cultural exchanges and mutually beneficial trade without any grand expectations.
+Absolute normal relations between Pakistan and India based on sovereign equality should be a long-term expectation, requiring a few decades at least, and not an immediate result of the on-

+A more immediate result of the talks, however, - and again, once Kashmir is resolved should be a cold beach, with regue lated, formal, and unexaggerated cultural exchanges and mutus ally beneficial trade without any grand expectations.
 The two countries have been entangled for decades now and a cold peace will give them a chance to go about their lives and avoid renewed grievances.

-E-mail:quraishi@furmaanrealpolitik.com.pk
+The writer is a freelance columnist quraishi@furmaanrealpolitik.com.pk